jssteinberg/some-makeup/src/routes/style/in-depth/default.md

 ---

-Ending with the most opinionated ruleset: all clickable elements gets `cursor: pointer`.
+All clickable elements gets `cursor: pointer`.
 The reason being how popular UI libraries, like Bootstrap, adds it for buttons and have made web users accustomed to it.
 Let’s embrace it and make it as consistent as it can be!

 ```css
 ::file-selector-button, [role="button" i], [type="button" i], [type="reset" i], [type="submit" i], button,